ferdinand · Tue Jun 04 2019 · Reply

 Before using the patch tool make sure that VMware is not running in the foreground as the patch tool will not be able to do the job when it is running.

-Unzip the unlocker302.zip (VMware patch tool) you downloaded before from the download section.
+Unzip the unlocker303.zip (VMware patch tool) you downloaded earlier.

 Right click on the “win-intall.bat” file and click “Run as Administrator”.
 Click yes on the prompt and the tool will automatically patch the VMware.